Micdejc/llm_multiturn_attacks/README.md

 This is the repository for "[Jailbreaking LLMs Through Tense Manipulation in Multi-Turn Dialogues](<Insert Link Here>)" by [Michael Tchuindjang](<Insert Link Here>), [Nathan Duran](<Insert Link Here>), [Phil Legg](<Insert Link Here>), and [Faiza Medjek](<Insert Link Here>).

-The proposed attack, dubbed the "Grammatical Mirage Attack," is a multi-turn strategy that leverages tense manipulation within dialogues to bypass the guardrails of Large Language Models (LLMs).
+The proposed attack, dubbed the *"Grammatical Mirage Attack,"* is a multi-turn strategy that leverages tense manipulation within dialogues to bypass the guardrails of Large Language Models (LLMs).

-The proposed multi-turn attack demonstrates that **past-tense reformulation** significantly enhances its effectiveness, yielding an **average performance increase of 25.30%**, with a more pronounced impact on closed-source models.
+*Grammatical Mirage Attack* demonstrates that **past-tense reformulation** significantly enhances its effectiveness, yielding an **average performance increase of 25.30%**, with a more pronounced impact on closed-source models.

 This study was conducted as part of a PhD research project in Cybersecurity and Artificial Intelligence, supported by a studentship at the University of the West of England (UWE Bristol) in the UK.